Daniel Dercksen

 Pieter-Dirk Uys and Daniel Dercksen at The Showroom Theatre in Prince Albert in 2018.

-He also compiled and presented his own program on Fine Music Radio, focusing on music from film and theatre; was a feature writer for the magazine “Women At Work”; and was the Chief Writer for the first series of the television game show “Love At First Sight”, which began on e-TV in January 2000.
+He also compiled and presented his own program on Fine Music Radio, which focused on music from film and theatre.
+Additionally, he was a feature writer for the magazine “Women At Work” and served as the Chief Writer for the first series of the television game show “Love At First Sight,” which premiered on e-TV in January 2000.

-He also worked as PA for Barry Greyvenstein, the Executive Director of the Western Cape Chapter of the NTVA (National Television and Video Association of South Africa), and was the Administrator of the Western Cape Chapter for two years.
+Furthermore, he worked as a PA for Barry Greyvenstein, the Executive Director of the Western Cape Chapter of the NTVA (National Television and Video Association of South Africa), and served as the Administrator of the Western Cape Chapter for two years.

-Daniel Dercksen observing Sean Bovim and actors Rowan Studti and Wojek Lipinski during the first rehearsals of The Beauty Of Incomplete Things.
+Daniel Dercksen observing Sean Bovim and actors Rowan Studti and Wojek Lipinski during the first rehearsals of The Beauty Of Incomplete Things at the Intimate Theatre in Cape Town.

-Daniel’s personal play The Beauty of Incomplete Things , which he produced independently, directed and designed, went through a miraculous transformation during the 15 years of its development.
+Daniel’s personal play, The Beauty of Incomplete Things, which he independently produced, directed, and designed, underwent a miraculous transformation over its 15-year development.

-The Beauty Of Incomplete Things was inspired by his play Yes, Masseur, which he directed, designed and staged successfully at David and Renaye Kramer’s Dock Road Theatre at the Waterfront in 1995 (now demolished, where the food market at the Red Shed was situated).
+The Beauty of Incomplete Things was inspired by his earlier play, Yes, Masseur, which he directed, designed, and successfully staged at David and Renaye Kramer’s Dock Road Theatre at the Waterfront in 1995 (now demolished, where the food market at the Red Shed was situated).

 At the opening night of The Beauty of Incomplete Things at the Intimate Theatre: Rowan Studti, Andre Lombard, Daniel Dercksen, Annie Malan, Wojek Lipinski and Brian van Rheede.